thaisonho/WakeUpTerm/README.md

 ## Description

 This Python script will print an ASCII image whenever you open your terminal.
 You have to manually adding your favorite image to the script.
-*I will adding automatic adding ASCII image in the future :)*
+*I will adding automatically adding ASCII image function in the future :)*

 ## How to use it